Lucky Loser (book): Critical reception

 The more penetrating argument that Buettner and Craig make is that he's a lousy businessman who only got as far as he did because of a series of lucky breaks that "could paper over a litany of failure and still fund a lavish life."

 Trump's campaign advisor, Steven Cheung, labelled the book as lies and claimed the book was "a desperate attempt to interfere" in the 2024 United States presidential election.

 Legal action

 On September 15, 2025, Trump sued Penguin Random House and The New York Times for $15 billion in damages, accusing them of "actual malice" causing "enormous" economic losses and damage to his "professional and occupational interests."
 On September 19, the filing was struck down for violating civil procedure, with Trump having twenty-eight days to refile the lawsuit.

+On October 16, the lawsuit, shortened to 40 pages but still demanding $15 billion in damages against all the previous defendants, was refiled in the U.S. District Court for Florida’s Middle District in Tampa.
+The outcome is pending.